I, Claudius, Speaking.

 Before HIV, I invested more in dating.
 Now I was flirting more than ever.

-But, remember, I was still flirting - and, in fact, I was nowhere near ready for a dating, a firm and serious relationship!
+But, remember, I was still flirting - and in reality, I wasn't even close to being ready for a relationship, a firm and serious relationship!
 But I called anyway.
-I thought I was ready and therefore "I was normal", and decided to give it a try.
+I thought I was ready and therefore “I was normal” and decided to give it a try.